| Nevertheless, her belief

 As I mentioned

-August 1908, Katherine fell in love with the musician Garnet Trowell.
+earlier, after returning to London in August 1908, Katherine fell in love with the musician Garnet Trowell.

 She disappeared from her lodgings at Queens College, telling no-one